wp-plugins/wp-security-audit-log/trunk/readme.txt

 5. If there are more than 15 sites in a multisite, an auto complete site search shows up instead of the drop down menu (see [screenshots](https://wordpress.org/plugins/wp-security-audit-log/screenshots/) for reference)

 == Changelog ==

+= 1.2.7 (2014-09-26) =
+* New Feature
+	* New option "Restrict Plugin Access" that allows WordPress administrators to further restrict access to the plugin and the WordPress security alerts

+* Improvements
+	* Updated the Audit Log Viewer backend to retriev WordPress security alerts much faster and consume less resources on large websites
+	* Moved the Audit Log plugin menu entry underneath the dashboard entry for better access
+	* Several minor enhancements to the plugin to perform better on large WordPress installations

+* Bug Fixes
+	* Fixed an uncaught exception with Logout Alert 1001 [support ticket](https://wordpress.org/support/topic/uncaught-exception-2)

 = 1.2.6 (2014-08-20) =
 * Improvements